Chidinma98/GoodRx/project_worksheet.md

 ## Architectural Design

--Login Page or Component(Using authentication)
+- Login Page or Component(Using authentication)
--A home  page where users can choose to  message their doctors, check on their prescription amount, edit a prescription or add a prescription
+- A home  page where users can choose to  message their doctors, check on their prescription amount, edit a prescription or      add a prescription
--The page to send sms.
+- The page to send sms.
--Users can also edit their doctors
+- Users can also edit their doctors
--The app will also remind users when it is time to take a certain prescription
+- The app will also remind users when it is time to take a certain prescription

 ## ERD